AkatsukiSirius/GADS-22-NYC/03_Gradient_Descent_Linear_Regression/README.md

-#Lesson 2 Introduction to Machine Learning
+#Lesson 3 Introduction Linear Regression and Gradient Descent
-###June 8th 2015
+###June 10th 2015

 ###Objectives for this class:

-- Cover some of the essential concepts of Machine Learning
-- Establish some familiarity with our ML tools:
+- Continue to establish some familiarity with our ML tools:
   - iPython Notebook
   - Python
   - Numpy
   - Pandas
   - Matplotlib

+ - Understand the hypothesis function and the cost function using univariate linear regression as an example